 Vision-Language Models (VLMs), such as CLIP~\cite{radford2021learning} and Flamingo~\cite{alayrac2022flamingo}, achieve robust alignment between visual and language modalities through pre-training on large-scale image-text pairs.
 These models excel in zero-shot and few-shot learning tasks, effectively bridging the gap between visual features and semantic descriptions to provide rich cross-modal representations for downstream applications.
 As illustrated in Fig.~\ref{fig:comparison}(a) and (b), existing VLM-based HOI detection approaches can be broadly categorized into two paradigms: alignment-based methods and prompt-based methods.
 Alignment-based methods integrate HOI-related visual features with pre-trained VLMs through feature alignment to exploit implicit knowledge for interaction recognition.
 These approaches typically employ knowledge distillation or feature optimization techniques to improve the alignment between visual and textual representations.
 In contrast, prompt-based methods adapt VLMs to HOI tasks via prompt learning without requiring major architectural modifications.
 Such methods introduce trainable prompts for multi-modal optimization and leverage guided prompt learning strategies to enhance model performance.

 Despite the remarkable progress achieved in HOI recognition, existing methods remain reliant on additional training procedures.
 This reliance not only incurs substantial computational costs and the demand for large-scale annotated data, but also limits the scalability and deployment of HOI systems in real-world scenarios where annotation resources are scarce or unavailable.
 Additionally, these training-based approaches often struggle to generalize to rare interactions, particularly under the long-tailed distribution prevalent in HOI datasets (see Fig.~\ref{fig:long-tail}).
 A handful of frequent interactions dominate in such distributions, while rare HOIs are severely underrepresented.
 This imbalance induces significant prediction bias: models overfit to common categories during training, resulting in insufficient representations that inadequately capture the distinctive features of rare categories.
+It is important to note that the long-tail issue in HOI detection is multi-factorial.
+It stems not only from the frequency imbalance of object or verb categories but fundamentally from the \textit{compositional sparsity} of HOI triplets~\cite{hou2021detecting}.
+Many valid human-object combinations appear rarely or never in the training set, making it difficult for models to learn robust visual prototypes for these "tail" compositions.
 Consequently, recognition performance on rare interactions deteriorates, severely limiting generalization to open-world scenarios.